 Griffin did some light basketball work before Wednesday morning's shootaround at Fiserv Forum.
 He's still listed as questionable.
-Rod Beard, The Detroit News
+The Detroit News

 Milwaukee — Maybe.
 Maybe not.
 It’s still questionable.